 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), Swiss Agency for Development and Cooperation (SDC)

 Lead executing agency: Ministry of Finance of the Republic of Serbia

-- The Ministry of Finance, Public Policy Secretariat and the Head of the Inter-Ministerial Working Group are working together to implement the 2030 Agenda.
+- Cooperation has been established between the Ministry of Finance and the Head of the Inter-Ministerial Working Group on the implementation of the 2030 Agenda.

 - Improved processes and procedures have been implemented in the anti-fraud coordination service for EU funding (AFCOS) and the budget inspection department.